 Primary Supervisor: Jeanne Peterson, Psy.D.

 The main focus of the Emotionally-Focused Clinical Track is on working with couples, however EFIT (Emotionally-Focused Individual Therapy) and EFFT (Emotionally-Focused Family Therapy) supervision is also possible.
 A wide variety of couple cases are available including clinical work with married, unmarried, heterosexual, LGBTQ/non-binary adults.
 Usual presenting problems include communication difficulties, betrayals, lack of conflict resolution, and lack of intimacy; many cases are complicated by the partners’ past histories of trauma or abuse.
 The Fellow’s caseload would likely be comprised of 20-25% couples.
+While periodic testing may be completed to facilitate clinical treatment, the focus of the Fellowship is on treatment rather than assessment.
 The Fellow will participate in:

 Supervisor: Jennifer Richardson, Psy.D.